jidne24/eth-das-research-prototype/README.md

 During the development and benchmarking of this prototype, several engineering constraints and trade-offs were identified:

-### The Latency Paradox (CPU vs. I/O Bound)
+### The Reconstruction Cost (CPU vs. I/O Bound)
-**Observation:** The DAS Sampling mode exhibited slightly higher latency (212ms) compared to Naive Flooding (199ms), despite transmitting 50% less data.
+**Observation:** While the DAS Light Client latency (116ms) matched the Naive baseline (117ms), the **DAS Full Node** mode was significantly slower (232ms), taking nearly **2x the time** to complete the transfer.

 **Analysis:**
-1.  **Computational Overhead:** Unlike Naive transfer (which is purely I/O bound), DAS requires significant CPU time for **Reed-Solomon Encoding** (Galois Field arithmetic over $2^8$) to split the blob and calculate parity.
+1.  **Computational Bottleneck:** The Full Node mode triggers the **Reed-Solomon Reconstruction** engine.
+The additional ~115ms latency represents the CPU time required to solve the Galois Field ($2^8$) matrix equations to rebuild the missing shards.
-2.  **Serialization Overhead:** Sending $k$ small shard packets incurs higher syscall and framing overhead (Nagle's algorithm, JSON framing) compared to streaming a single monolithic blob.
+2.  **Serialization Overhead:** Sending multiple small shard packets incurs higher syscall and framing overhead compared to streaming a single monolithic blob.

 **Conclusion:**
-The marginal increase in latency (~6%) is an acceptable trade-off for the massive reduction in bandwidth (~48%), as bandwidth is the primary bottleneck for Ethereum node decentralization.
+This benchmark highlights that while **Light Clients** enjoy massive bandwidth savings with zero latency penalty, **Full Nodes** bear the computational burden of reconstruction.
+This validates the Ethereum roadmap's reliance on powerful Proposers/Builders to handle the heavy lifting, allowing Light Clients to remain lightweight.

 ### Data Integrity in Fragmented Networks
 Ensuring data correctness without a full file download is non-trivial.
 This system solves it by: